National Accident Helpline Compensation Lawyers

 Medical negligence is when a medical professional fails in their duty of care and you are hurt as a result.
 It doesn’t matter if you have had contracted a hospital-acquired infection or suffered from a botched root canal, if you received an injury that was caused by another person’s mistake then you are a victim of medical negligence and may be entitled to receive payment for damages you have incurred

 Most medical professionals look after their patients as they deserve to be cared for.
 They ask the relevant questions, refer patients for specialist support and monitor symptoms and well-being to ensure treatment is working as it should.
 Unfortunately, in a minority of situations, this is not the case, and that’s where The Medical Negligence Experts come in.
-Phone our national accident helpline if you believe your injury or illness was avoidable.
+Phone our clinical negligence advice helpline if you believe your injury or illness was avoidable.
 Examples of medical negligence include, but are not limited to:

 - Accident and Emergency negligence – have you been turned away from A&E only to find your symptoms worsening when you got home?
 Or maybe you’ve been admitted to the Accident and Emergency department, but your condition has deteriorated due to a staffing oversight which means you were not correctly assessed and the necessary treatment was delayed.
-If you believe your injury stemmed from poor A&E care, talk to us today.
+If you believe your injury stemmed from poor A&E care, talk to us today to see if you’re eligible for a national accident claim.

 - Care Home negligence – making the decision to move yourself or a close family member into a care home is not one which people take lightly.
 You are putting your trust in a team of people to look after you not only for a few days or weeks but often for the rest of your life.
 To then have this trust betrayed by someone who disrespects their duty of care and treats you negligently can be enormously hurtful, compounding your physical injury with an emotional one that can be difficult to recover from.

-- If you have suffered due to inadequate or unnecessary dental treatment, call our national accident helpline for expert legal advice about claiming dental negligence compensation.
+If you have suffered due to inadequate or unnecessary dental treatment, call our national claim helpline for expert legal advice about claiming dental negligence compensation.
 Our personal injury lawyers have successfully helped clients who have been harmed at the hands of their dentist.

 - Birth injury negligence can have lifelong repercussions for babies or mothers who receive an injury due to negligence in their midwife or obstetrician care.
 Conditions can range from fractured limbs to brain damage.
 The Medical Negligence Experts can help you and your child obtain the compensation which will assist with any ongoing medical needs.